liferay/liferay-docs/develop/tutorials/articles/100-tooling/04-liferay-workspace/06-validating-modules-against-the-target-platform/02-modifying-the-target-platforms-capabilities.markdown

         }
     }

-This not only skips the `resolve` task execution, it also disables BOM dependency management.
+This both skips the `resolve` task execution and disables BOM dependency management.

 Now the `resolve` task skips your module project.